MohamedAbed250/Phishing-URL-Detector/README.md

 # Phishing URL Detector

-PhishGuard URL Detector is a Streamlit-based phishing URL analysis app built on top of a RandomForest classifier.
+Phishing URL Detector is a Streamlit-based phishing URL analysis app built on top of a RandomForest classifier.
 It classifies a user-entered URL as either:

 - `Phishing (-1)`
 - `Legitimate (1)`